jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 The aim of this course is to dig deeper into the statistical background of some key concepts of Machine Learning.
 In particular, it focuses on the probabilistic thinking of Bayesian Networks (BN), Hidden Markov Models (HMM), Reinforcement Learning and Gaussian Processes (GP).
 The lectures aim to comprehend each core mechanism of the models treated while the dedicated labs, done in R, force the student to both manually implement the formulas studied and use dedicated packages.
 The course has 4 modules:
--- Graphical Models: Causal Models; BN; Parameter & Structure Learning
--- Hidden Markov Models: Markov Networks; Parameter & Structure Learning; Autoregressive HMM; Explicit-Duration HMM
+-- Graphical Models: Causal Models; Bayesian Networks -- Hidden Markov Models: Markov Networks; Autoregressive HMM; Explicit-Duration HMM
--- Reinforcement Learning: Linear Gaussian State Space Models; Bayes, Kalman & Particle Filter; State Space Models
--- Gaussian Process Regression and Classification: Covariance Functions; GP Networks; Bayesian Optimization; Laplace Approximation
+-- Reinforcement Learning: Linear Gaussian State Space Models; Bayes, Kalman & Particle Filter -- Gaussian Process Regression and Classification: Covariance Functions; GP Networks; Bayesian Optimization

 * **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning/Lab1)**: Exploring BN, their non-equivalent cases and partial indepenence of the variables on a lung-desease problem.
 * **[Lab2](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning/Lab2)**: Creating an HMM to simulate the movement of a robot and then compute the most probable path according to different probability distributions.